I’m a little behind. Four words that perfectly describe my life right now.

 I choose.
 You choose.

 Lord, help us set our days to include joy instead of pressure.
 To choose grace instead of stress.
 Help us stay on the path to a beautiful life.
 Make us more aware of your constant and abiding presence within and the grace and strength it brings.
+And help us let go of unrealistic expectations of what it should be and embrace this sweet, chaotic, lovely, messy, busy, wonderful life You’ve given us.

 Let everything we do and think and say be influenced by and saturated with Your love, and help us give You away to everyone we meet.